Anglo American to face South Africa silicosis hearing

 "The hearing will determine if Anglo American South Africa is liable to compensate the plaintiffs," said Richard Meeran, a partner at UK-based law firm Leigh Day & Co, which is representing the miners along with the Legal Resources Centre and Legal Aid South Africa.

-A spokesman for Anglo American in South Africa said the group and plaintiffs had signed an arbitration agreement.
+A spokesman for Anglo American in South Africa said he was not immediately able to comment.

-"All parties are satisfied that the arbitration agreement represents the most effective way to reach a resolution on these claims," said Pranill Ramchander.

-The case is separate from a silicosis class action suit filed in August against AngloGold Ashanti, Gold Fields and Harmony on behalf of thousands of workers.

 In the Anglo American case, proceedings were first issued in 2004 by 18 former gold miners who are suffering from silicosis.
 Three of these men have since died.